Softing CAN-AC2-104 with SJA1000 Receive block

 Do not mix message data types in a block.
 Each block can receive only CAN_MESSAGE data types, or receive only 8 bytes in double data types.

-To process a remote frame, use the CAN Unpack block with the Output
+To process a remote frame, use the CAN Unpack block

-remote check box selected to enable the
+with the Output remote check box selected to

-value to the requesting subsystem.
+send the current value to the requesting subsystem.

 Defines the board from which the CAN messages defined by this block instance are to be retrieved.
 For more information about the meaning of the board number, see the Setup driver block.
 If just one board is present in the target system, select board number 1.